 - Will the study likely be challenging?
-Yes due to the size of the study area and differing stakeholder viewpoints, particularily with CSRM alternatives that will impact private property.
+Yes due to the size of the study area and differing stakeholder viewpoints, particularily with CSRM alternatives that will impact private property within study reaches such as the town of Fairfield.
 Additionally, there have been issues on the non-Federal side with funding the study.
 The original scoped budget of \$3 million has been reduced to less than half of that amount (FCSA amended in June 2018).
 This has resulted in scoping issues for the study, forcing the PDT and non-Federal sponsor to screen out study reaches that have the lowest economic damages. - Provide a preliminary assessment of where the project risks are likely to occur and assess the magnitude of those risks.